Username

 Rafting Arizona

-Later on the second day we got to Nankoweap Canyon (just past Mile 52) where we hiked to the granaries which were used by ancient Native Americans to store grain.
+Later on the second day, we got to Nankoweap Canyon (just past Mile 52), where we hiked to the granaries which ancient Native Americans used to store grain.
 The hike left the river through a thick bosque of mesquite trees and reeds.
-Shortly after leaving the river the trail begins a steep ascent.
+Shortly after leaving the river, the trail begins a steep ascent.
 The 1 mile or so hike from the river up to the granaries is about as steep as they come.
 However, the payoff is incredible.
 Not only are there ancient granaries, but the view downriver is superb.

 We camped the second night at the mouth of Lava Canyon (just past Mile 65).
 We shuttled back upriver on the third morning to Carbon Creek Canyon.
-We hiked up Carbon Creek Canyon where we got to experience some mild bouldering on the way up to a great view of the North Rim.
-The views of the Grand Canyon's amazing geology was on full display.
+We hiked up Carbon Creek Canyon, where we got to experience some mild bouldering on the way up to a great view of the North Rim.
+The views of the Grand Canyon's fantastic geology were on full display.
 This hike is commonly called the Lava-Chuar loop as it makes a circumference of Chuar Lava Hill.
-Hike totalled about 4 miles.
-It was slightly strenuous on the way up Carbon Creek Canyon, and an easy downhill hike down Lava Canyon back to our campsite.
+The hike totaled about 4 miles.
+It was slightly strenuous on the way up Carbon Creek Canyon and an easy downhill hike, down Lava Canyon back to our campsite.

 The sixth day was the vaunted "Death March."
-We started out very early up Tapeats Creek from the river.
+We started very early up Tapeats Creek from the river.
 We hiked up Tapeats Creek to its junction w/ Thunder River.
 We then hiked up to Thunder River on a fairly steep trail.
 Thunder River starts @ a monumental surge of water right out of the canyon wall.
-It's an absolutely beautiful spot.
-From there we hiked up a fairly steep trail into Surprise Valley.
+It's a lovely spot.
+From there, we hiked up a fairly steep trail into Surprise Valley.
 Surprise Valley has exactly one spot of shade from that point to all of the way into Deer Creek Canyon.
-Soon after hiking into Deer Creek Canyon we got to Dutton Spring, which also gushes straight out of the canyon wall on its way to join Deer Creek.
-At Deer Creek there is an area affectionally called the "Patio."
-It's a nice place to cool off after the Death March, and an even nicer spot to enjoy lunch.
-From the Patio it's a steep descent down to the river and Deer Creek Falls.
+Soon after hiking into Deer Creek Canyon, we got to Dutton Spring, which also gushes straight out of the canyon wall on its way to join Deer Creek.
+At Deer Creek, there is an area affectionally called the "Patio."
+It's a nice place to cool off after the Death March and an even nicer spot to enjoy lunch.
+From the Patio, it's a steep descent down to the river and Deer Creek Falls.
 All told, the Death March was about 11 miles in lots of heat and sun.

 The seventh day marked our visit to Havasu Creek.
-Again, while not much of a hike we got to experience a lot of fun in the water.
+Again, while not much of a hike, we got to experience a lot of fun in the water.
 Lots of people from other tours were there.
-After that we did Lava Falls, and partied on the last night.
-The eighth, and last, day involved travelling via boat, helicopter, plane, and automobile.
+After that, we did Lava Falls and partied on the last night.
+The eighth and last day involved traveling via boat, helicopter, plane, and automobile.
 There aren't too many days when one can say they've done that.

 WARNING!
 Hiking and outdoor related sports can be dangerous.
 Be responsible and prepare for the trip.
 Study the area you are entering and plan accordingly.
 Dress for the current and unexpected weather changes.
 Take plenty of water.
 Never go alone.
 Make an itinerary with your plan(s), route(s), destination(s) and expected return time.
 Give your itinerary to trusted family and/or friends.